 The view toward the exit doors.
 It's a Julius Shulman photo on Calisphere from the UCLA S. Charles Lee Papers Collection.

-A later photo of the Picwood snack bar that appeared in the Motion Picture Herald.
+A 1968 photo of the Picwood snack bar that appeared in the Motion Picture Herald.
 It appears on the Picwood Theatre page in the 70mm in Los Angeles section of the site From Script To DVD.

 A look down from the top.
 The 1948 photo is on Calisphere from the UCLA S. Charles Lee Papers Collection.
 No photographer is credited.